trexminer/T-Rex/README.md

         --pci-indexing             Sort devices by PCI bus ID.
 Device IDs start with 0.
         --ab-indexing              Afterburner indexing (same as --pci-indexing but starts from 1).
     -i, --intensity                GPU intensity 8-25 (default: auto).
-        --low-load                 Low load mode (default: 0).
+                                   Controls the GPU workload size, in other words how many nonces the miner is processing "in one go": N = 2 ^ intensity --low-load                 Low load mode (default: 0).
 1 - enabled, 0 - disabled.
                                    Reduces the load on the GPUs if possible.
 Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0)